 This is the phase where things start to feel real.
 A score of 670 or higher — which FICO classifies as “good” — starts opening doors.
 Better credit card offers.
 Car loans with reasonable interest rates.
 Rental applications that don’t make you panic.

-To get here faster, focus on:
+To get here faster, focus on a few key moves:

 Adding a second account.
 A credit-builder loan from a credit union or an app like Self or Kikoff can diversify your credit mix without a hard inquiry headache.